Sufi Night Leaves Audience Spellbound At PNCA - UrduPoint

 Sufi Night Leaves Audience Spellbound At PNCA

-ISLAMABAD, May 7 (UrduPoint / Pakistan Point News - 7th May, 2023 ) :A large number of Sufi music enthusiasts from the twin cities of Rawalpindi and Islamabad flocked to the Pakistan National Council of the Arts (PNCA) to witness the magical Sufi performance of Ustad Shabih Sen.
+ISLAMABAD, May 8 (UrduPoint / Pakistan Point News - 8th May, 2023 ) :A large number of Sufi music enthusiasts from the twin cities of Rawalpindi and Islamabad on Sunday night flocked to the Pakistan National Council of the Arts (PNCA) to witness the magical Sufi performance of Ustad Shabih Sen.

 In a bid to convey the profound message of Sufism through the universal language of music and to celebrate the country's vibrant cultural heritage, the Society of Asian Civilizations Pakistan orchestrated the enchanting show.